 - Solar powered

-- Battery back up (or geothermal, pumped hydro, etc + hyper-efficient heat pumps and other future tech appliances)
+- Battery back up ( + hyper-efficient heat pumps and other future tech appliances)

 - Hyper-efficient design to optimize 1+2